Gulf War: Military means

-The US Navy dispatched two naval battle groups built around the aircraft carriers USS Dwight D. Eisenhower and USS Independence to the Persian Gulf, where they were ready by 8 August.
-The US also sent the battleships USS Missouri and USS Wisconsin to the region.
-A total of 48 US Air Force F-15s from the 1st Fighter Wing at Langley Air Force Base, Virginia, landed in Saudi Arabia and immediately commenced round-the-clock air patrols of the Saudi–Kuwait–Iraq border to discourage further Iraqi military advances.
+The US Navy dispatched two naval battle groups built around the aircraft carriers USS Dwight D. Eisenhower and USS Independence to the Gulf, where they were ready by 8 August.
+The US sent the battleships USS Missouri and USS Wisconsin.
+48 US Air Force F-15s from the 1st Fighter Wing at Langley Air Force Base, Virginia, landed in Saudi Arabia and commenced round-the-clock air patrols of the Saudi–Kuwait–Iraq border to discourage Iraqi military advances.
 They were joined by 36 F-15 A-Ds from the 36th Tactical Fighter Wing at Bitburg, Germany.
-The Bitburg contingent was based at Al Kharj Air Base, approximately an hour south east of Riyadh.
+The Bitburg contingent was based at Al Kharj Air Base.
 The 36th TFW would be responsible for 11 confirmed Iraqi Air Force aircraft shot down during the war.
 Two Air National Guard units were stationed at Al Kharj Air Base, the South Carolina Air National Guard's 169th Fighter Wing flew bombing missions with 24 F-16s flying 2,000 combat missions and dropping 4000000 lb of munitions, and the New York Air National Guard's 174th Fighter Wing from Syracuse flew 24 F-16s on bombing missions.
-Military buildup continued from there, eventually reaching 543,000 troops, twice the number used in the 2003 invasion of Iraq.
+Military buildup continued, reaching 543,000 troops, twice that used in the 2003 invasion.
 Much of the material was airlifted or carried to the staging areas via fast sealift ships, allowing a quick buildup.
-As part of the buildup, amphibious exercises were carried out in the Gulf, including Operation Imminent Thunder, which involved the USS Midway and 15 other ships, 1,100 aircraft, and a thousand Marines.
+Amphibious exercises were carried out in the Gulf, including Operation Imminent Thunder, which involved the USS Midway and 15 other ships, 1,100 aircraft, and a thousand Marines.
 In a press conference, General Schwarzkopf stated that these exercises were intended to deceive the Iraqi forces, forcing them to continue their defense of the Kuwaiti coastline.